arthur-hagopian/CP2K_Theory/water_molecule/results.md

 <p align="center">
   Figure 1 — PDOS (projected on the different atom types) of an isolated H₂O molecule.
 </p>

-The PDOS is first decomposed into atomic-type contributions (O and H).

 - The **occupied molecular orbitals** (e.g. 1b₂, 3a₁, 1b₁) appear at negative energies relative to the Fermi level and are dominated by **O p-character**, as expected for water.
 - The **deep valence state** (2a₁) shows a strong **s-character**, reflecting its largely O 2s nature.